NXP/ot-nxp/src/imx_rt/rt1060/README.md

   - populate R93, R96, R2155, R2156, R2157, R2158, R2159 with 0Ohm resistors
   - J76 and J107 jumpers in 2-3 position.
   - J109 and J110 jumpers in 1-2 position.
-  - disconnect pin15 of component U9
+  - most of MIMXRT1060-EVK-C board would already have the re-work, but if not already done, the following modification is required: disconnect pin15 of component U9

 ![rt1060_evkc_IW612_hw_rework](../../../doc/img/imxrt1060/rt1060_evkc_IW612_hw_rework.jpg)